qleonardolp/xsens_mtw_driver-release/README.md

 - The driver is developed upon the Xsens SDK 4.6, with ROS Kinetic on Ubuntu 16.04 LTS

-## Goals

-- _Read at least two accelerometers and publish free_acceleration @ 200 Hz_ : is apparently impossible once the publication rate
-is bounded by the `desiredUpdateRate` value set to the **Xsens Awinda Station**.
-The maximun value that works with two MTw is 120 Hz as suggested on Xsens Awinda User Manual.
-- _Read free_acceleration and gyroscope data_ : done at 120 Hz for both data for two sensors.

 ## Usage

 - All dependencies (libraries, headers and sources files) are in this folder structure.
 The CMakelist file is already configured.
 Clone this repository into catkin_ws/src and do `catkin_make`.

 - Connect the Awinda Station USB in your computer and run the MTw Driver node: `$ rosrun xsens_mtw_driver mt_w_manager`

 - Undock the MTW sensor and wait until the wireless connection being established:

 ```
 [ INFO] [1565393292.619168658]: Waiting for MTW to wirelessly connect...